giswqs/geog-312/book/python/05_looping.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/giswqs/geog-312/blob/main/book/python/05_looping.ipynb)

+## Overview

-This notebook introduces looping and control statements in Python, focusing on how these concepts can be applied in geospatial programming.
-Understanding loops and control flow is essential for processing and analyzing geographic data efficiently.
+This lecture introduces looping and control statements in Python, focusing on their applications in geospatial programming.
+Loops and control statements are essential tools for automating repetitive tasks, making decisions based on data conditions, and efficiently processing large geospatial datasets.
+By mastering these concepts, you will be able to handle complex geospatial analysis tasks with greater efficiency and precision.

-+++
+## Learning Objectives

+By the end of this lecture, you should be able to:

+- Understand and implement `for` loops to iterate over sequences such as lists and tuples.
+- Use `while` loops to perform tasks until a specific condition is met.
+- Apply control statements (`if`, `elif`, `else`) to execute different blocks of code based on data conditions.
+- Combine loops and control statements to filter, process, and analyze geospatial data.
+- Develop the ability to automate repetitive geospatial tasks, making your data processing workflows more efficient.

 ## For Loops